 - In a cast iron skillet, add red shishito peppers, oil, onion, and garlic.

-- Cook until the peppers are blistered.
-Stir frequently.
+- Cook on medium-high heat until the peppers are blistered.
+Stir frequently as they cook.
 It is okay that the onions and garlic get caramelized.

-- Remove peppers and cut off the stems.
+- Remove peppers from the skillet and use a sharp knife to remove the stems.

 - Puree until smooth.

 - Pour the soup mixture into a pot.
-Cover and bring to a boil.
+Cover and bring to a boil over medium-high heat.

 - Boil for 5 minutes, then reduce the heat and simmer an additional 10 minutes.